mmomtchev/mmomtchev/README.md

 > Vincent van Gogh's style is characterized by bold, dramatic brush strokes, vibrant colors, and a sense of movement, often achieved through impasto techniques where paint is applied thickly.
 His work reflects emotional intensity and personal experiences, making him a key figure in the Post-Impressionist movement.

+ * Feb 9: Suddenly, I started getting approvals for some of my older PRs dating back to 2022/2023.
+Yeah, because, you know, maybe, after a series of events definitely enough to warrant a competency evaluation by a forensic psychiatrist, 3 years of extortion, living on welfare, and then one winter on the street, you know, maybe, we could live happily ever after?

  * Feb 2: As I cannot afford to pay the insurance for my E46 Bimmer, I decided to scrap it.
 The insurance company - the same one that posted simultaneously with people in Google WASM projects to intimidate me to stop discussing their fraud case - tried to contact me and I also got a phishing email with the same content.

  * Feb 1: After getting an email advertising a pay-per-view adult entertainment movie starring myself - which I posted on Twitter - I received an email from N26 warning me about the dangers of misidentifying random spam as coming from a reputable source.